dankamongmen/libnotcurses-sys/README.md

 Current version `3.1.2` is compatible with notcurses `3.0.3`.

-Current major version `3` is considered a development version.
-Just as if it were a semver major version `0`.
+Current major version `3` is considered a development version, same as if it were semver major version `0`.